 There are times when we need to contact parents about lots of things, including absence, so we need to have your contact numbers at all times.
 If we are repeatedly unable to contact you during the school day this may lead to a safeguarding referral.

-Under normal circumstances the school day starts at 9.05 and we expect your child to be in their classroom at that time.
-We also respectfully request that you vacate the school premises as soon as possible after settling your child so that we can secure the gates and safeguard the children.
+The school day starts at 8.45am and we expect your child to be in their classroom at that time.
+We also respectfully request that you vacate the school premises as soon as possible after dropping off your child so that we can secure the gates and safeguard the children.

 You can find out more in our attendance policy.